gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ![Blueprint PoC](Images/WeatherStation2.png "Blueprint PoC")

 ## Solution Architecture
-In the followig figure, the entire solution architecture of Weather Station PoC and the its main components are shown:
+The followig figure shows the entire solution architecture of Weather Station PoC and the its main components:

 ![High Level Architecture](Images/PCH.WeatherStationHLA.png "High Level Architecture")

 ### Device
 The main components on device side are:

 #### Raspberry Pi 3 (model B)
 The **Raspberry Pi 3** will be responsible for sending the temperature and humidity data retrieved from the sensor to the Azure IoT Hub service.
 The Integration between device and Azure IoT Hub will be done with a **IoT application** written in Python and with **Azure IoT Hub device SDK for Python** that will be described later.